anmolchawla/Data-Visualization---Interactive-Visualizations/ASSIGNMENT.md

 ## Description

-From [http://data.worldbank.org](http://data.worldbank.org) download *Rural population (% of total population)* for 20 countries and a year of your choice.
+From [http://data.worldbank.org](http://data.worldbank.org), download *Rural population (% of total population)* data for 20 countries and a year of your choice.
 In an HTML document named `a5.html`, load the data as CSV using D3 and present the data in a table, then draw a stem-and-leaf plot, a bar chart, and a scatterplot of the data.
 Axes are not required.
 Demonstrate good development practices in README.md (explain set-up, deployment, and add a screenshot of your local development environment running the page).
-Publish on your USC SCF account (see instructions below) and add a link to the **published** `a5.html` in `README.md`.
+Publish on your USC SCF account ([see instructions below](#usc-scf-publishing-instructions)) and add a link to the **published** `a5.html` in `README.md`.
 All files, including `a5.html` should be stored in the repository.
-Cite your source in `a5.html`.
+Describe and cite your source in `a5.html`.

 ## Rubric